 Is it legal to use a VPN?

 In most countries, using a VPN is legal.
 However, some nations restrict or ban VPN usage.
-It is important to understand local laws before using a VPN.
+You need to understand local laws before using a VPN.

 Does a VPN protect against malware?